Enya: Live performances

-Enya says that Warner Music and she 'did not see eye to eye' initially as the label imagined her performing on stage 'with a piano... maybe two or three synthesizer players and that's it.'
-Enya also explained that the time put into her studio albums caused her to 'run overtime', leaving little time to plan for other such projects.
+Enya says that Warner Music and she "did not see eye to eye" initially as the label imagined her performing on stage "with a piano [..] maybe two or three synthesizer players and that's it".
+Enya also explained that the time put into her albums caused her to "run overtime", leaving little time to plan for other such projects.
 She also expressed the difficulty in recreating her studio-oriented sound for the stage.
 In 1996, Nicky Ryan said Enya had received and turned down an offer worth almost £500,000 to perform one concert in Japan.
 In 2016, Enya spoke about the prospect of a live concert when she revealed talks with the Ryans during her three-year break after And Winter Came...
 (2008) to perform a show at the Metropolitan Opera House in New York City that would be simulcast to cinemas worldwide.
 Before such an event could happen, Nicky suggested that she enter a studio and record "all the hits" live with an orchestra and choir to see how they would sound.

-Enya has performed with live and lip-syncing vocals on various talk and music shows, events, and ceremonies throughout her career, most often during her worldwide press tours for each album.
+Enya has performed live and lip-synced vocals on various televised shows, including US shows The Tonight Show with Jay Leno and Larry King Live.
 In December 1995, she performed "Anywhere Is" at a Christmas concert at Vatican City with Pope John Paul II in attendance; he later met and thanked her for performing.
-In April 1996, Enya performed the same song during a surprise appearance at the fiftieth birthday celebration for Carl XVI Gustaf, the king of Sweden and a fan of Enya's.
-In 1997, Enya participated in a live Christmas Eve broadcast in London and flew to County Donegal afterward to join her family for their annual midnight Mass choral performance, in which she participates each year.
+In April 1996, Enya performed the same song during a surprise appearance at the 50th birthday celebration for Carl XVI Gustaf, the king of Sweden and a fan of Enya.
+In 1997, Enya participated in a live Christmas Eve broadcast in London and flew to County Donegal afterward to join her family for their annual Midnight Mass choral performance, in which she participates each year.

 In March 2002, Enya performed "May It Be" with an orchestra at the year's Academy Awards/Oscars ceremony.
-Enya and her sisters performed as part of the local choir Cór Mhuire in July 2005 at St. Mary's church in Derrybeg during the annual Earagail Arts Festival.
+Enya and her sisters performed together in July 2005 at the former St. Mary's Church in Derrybeg for the annual Earagail Arts Festival.

-Enya's latest live performances took place in 2016.
-In the US, where Enya performed with her live (non-lip-syncing) vocal, these instances were "Even In The Shadows" at Good Day New York, and "Echoes In Rain" at Live! with Kelly and Michael.